VincentDion/Project7_OC/README.md

 The followings items are actively looked upon and will be fixed really soon :
 - Although the programm is simulating a conversation, the lack of temporality (i.e all the answers given exactly together) make it clunky, might need to add some milliseconds of delay between each sentence.
 - Chat box needs to be auto-scrolled when reaching the bottom.

-# TESTS

-Since one aspect of the project is to create tests, the test suite will be soon added to the Github repository.
-I was supposed to follow a TDD approach, but miserably failed at it when complexity increased.

 # SPECIAL THANKS